crate/cloud-tutorials/docs/edge/introduction.rst

 Note that the cluster name has certain validation requirements: it may contain only numbers, letters, and the dash symbol -.
 It must begin with a letter and end with a letter or a number, and must be at least three characters long.
+This is because the cluster name is used to generate your access URL for the Admin UI, thus it needs to be "URL safe".

-You can also here define the backup location of your CrateDB Edge cluster.
+You can also define the backup location of your CrateDB Edge cluster.
 You have the option of either using the default backup location for CrateDB Cloud, which is managed by us, or use a custom backup location that is convenient to you.
 This has to be an S3 bucket or a location with an equivalent functionality.
 In the latter case, you can set the access key and secret here as well.
-You can test the connection as well; keep in mind that you cannot proceed with a custom backup location unless the connection to it is functional.
+Clicking the the Test Connection button will check whether a connection to your backup location can be established.
+Keep in mind that you cannot proceed with a custom backup location unless the connection is functional.

 Click *Next* at the bottom right to proceed.